 If the release of this report, or discussion raised by it, causes you to feel distress, you can call the Universities Australia National University Support Line on 1800 572 224.

-Members of the UTS community who experience distress as a result of sexual assault or are concerned about a student can contact the 24-hour UTS Sexual Assault Support Line on 1800 531 626.
+Members of the UTS community who experience distress as a result of sexual assault or are concerned about a student can contact the UTS Sexual Assault Support Line during office hours on 1800 531 626.

 In an emergency, if the person is in immediate danger or needs urgent medical attention, call 000.
 UTS campus security should also be contacted.